 Editor's note: It is FFS whether or not the "PLMNs with associated RAT restrictions" list will be stored in the non-volatile-memory.

+NOTE 4: If a PLMN is part of the list of "equivalent PLMNs" and "PLMNs with associated RAT restrictions", the UE implementation ensures that registration to a different PLMN within the list of "equivalent PLMNs" does not result in reselection or inter-system change to the restricted RAT of that PLMN.